-MARINE STRUCTURE: Piers, docks, floats, wharves, bridges over ten (10) feet in length, and other marine structures extending over or below the normal high water line of a water body or within a wetland.
+MARINE STRUCTURE: Piers, docks, floats, wharves, bridges over ten (10) feet in length, and other marine structures extending over or below the normal highwater line of a water body or within a wetland.

-MARINA: A business establishment having frontage on navigable water and providing for hire docking facilities or moorings at its location, unless such uses are incidental to the principle use of the property.
-In addition it may also provide other services such as: boat storage and repair; boat sales; boat hauling and launching; bait and tackle sales; sale of marine supplies and marine fuel.
+MARINA: A business establishment having frontage on navigable water and providing for hire docking facilities or moorings at its location unless such uses are incidental to the principal use of the property.
+In addition, it may also provide other services such as: boat storage and repair; boat sales; boat hauling and launching; bait and tackle sales; sale of marine supplies and marine fuel.
+Placement of moorings are exclusively regulated by the Harbor Master consistent with the Harbor Ordinance and Maine Revised Statutes, Title 38, Chapter 1.